-Capital Pride here in Washington, DC. has made incredible strides over the past 54 years.
-The festival itself was founded in 1975 as “Gay Pride Day” and was originally a one-day block party and street festival.
-In 1975 the block party drew in 2,000 people and grew to 10,000 covering 3 blocks by 1979.
+Capital Pride here in Washington, DC., has made incredible strides over the past 54 years.
+The festival was founded in 1975 as “Gay Pride Day” and was originally a one-day block party and street festival.
+In 1975 the block party drew in 2,000 people and grew to 10,000, covering 3 blocks by 1979.
 In 1984 it expanded to a week-long event.
 By 1987, 28,000 people attended the street festival and parade.
-Today, the parade attracts 100,000 people and over 250,000 people attend events over the week long celebration.
+Today, the parade attracts 100,000 people, and over 250,000 people attend events over the week-long celebration.
 It’s incredible to witness and be a part of the growth of the LGBTQ+ community and their organizations here in the DC area.

-This collection, just as Alice and Olivia’s capsule collection featuring the work of renowned artist Keith Haring, brings forward a bright, bold and powerful message and I wanted to bring that forward in this post.
+Just as Alice and Olivia’s capsule collection featuring the work of renowned artist Keith Haring, this collection brings forward a bright, bold, and powerful message, and I wanted to bring that forward in this post.

-I took my next look to the “Rise Up” exhibit at the Newsuem.
+I took my next look at the “Rise Up” exhibit at the Newseum.
 “Rise Up” is a perfect stop during pride week to explore the modern gay rights movement in the United States.
 The exhibit marks the 50th anniversary of a June 1969 police raid of the Stonewall Inn in New York’s Greenwich Village.
 “Rise Up” explores what happened at the Stonewall Inn and how it gave rise to a 50-year fight for civil rights for LGBTQ Americans.
-This exhibit will be on display through December 31st 2019.
-It’s a yearlong program featuring journalists, politicians and other newsmakers who have led the fight for equality.
-After its year long stay at the Newseum, the exhibit will travel nationally.
+This exhibit will be on display through December 31st, 2019.
+It’s a year-long program featuring journalists, politicians, and other newsmakers who have led the fight for equality.
+After its year-long stay at the Newseum, the exhibit will travel nationally.
 Find out more information here.

 This next look really hits the mark as the grand finale.
-When Pablo and I were shooting it down poured for about an hour, we waited the rain out because we knew after the rain comes the rainbow and in this case, I would be standing as the rainbow in front of the most powerful building in America for all my friends in the LGBTQ+ community.
-Each and every one of us has the ability to use our voice to spread kindness, love and our important messages.
-With rain comes a rainbow, with adversity comes opportunity for growth… for change.
-This is so important for everything in life and we see that in organizations like Capital Pride, Museums like the Newseum highlighting impactful exhibits, and in you and I. It is so inspiring to see the gay community continue to overcome obstacles and break through barriers – no matter what is put in their path.
-I am humbled, encouraged and proud of the fearlessness, tenacity, vulnerability, and passion the community has evoked over decades and continues to display not only for our generation but for generations to come.
+When Pablo and I were shooting, it down poured for about an hour; we waited for the rain out because we knew after the rain comes the rainbow.
+In this case, I would be standing as the rainbow in front of the most powerful building in America for all my friends in the LGBTQ+ community.
+Every one of us has the ability to use our voice to spread kindness, love, and important messages.
+With rain comes a rainbow; with adversity comes the opportunity for growth… for change.
+This is so important for everything in life, and we see that in organizations like Capital Pride, Museums like the Newseum highlighting impactful exhibits, and in you and I. It is so inspiring to see the gay community continue to overcome obstacles and breakthrough barriers – no matter what is put in their path.
+I am humbled, encouraged, and proud of the fearlessness, tenacity, vulnerability, and passion the community has evoked over decades and continues to display not only for our generation but for generations to come.

 Join me in celebrating the tremendous accomplishments the LGBTQ+ community has made.
 Here are 14 Capital Pride events you won’t want to miss via Washington.org.
 Let’s keep rising!!